The Comprehensive Guide to Bully Breeds

 Contemporary Challenges

-Even though bully breeds have helped humans and been good friends.
-Today, many people unfairly judge them and spread wrong information.
-Some places in the world have laws that stop people from having certain bully breeds as pets.
+Even though bully breeds have helped humans and been good friends, many people unfairly judge them and spread wrong information today.
+Some places have laws that stop people from having certain bully breeds as pets.

-These rules believe that bully breeds are naturally mean because of their history in fighting, and sometimes exaggerated news stories worsen this stigma.
+These rules believe that bully breeds are naturally mean because of their fighting history, and sometimes, exaggerated news stories worsen this stigma.

 The Misconception of Bully Breeds

 Bully breeds have faced a lot of talk and misunderstanding.
-Some people link them with aggression and danger, because of what they see on TV and not knowing much about them.
+Some people link them with aggression and danger because of what they see on TV and because they don’t know much about them.

-But, with the right training, spending time with others, and care. bully breeds can be as sweet and loving as any other kind of dogs.
+But with the proper training, time with others, and care, bully breeds can be as sweet and loving as any other dog.

 Attributes of Bully Breeds